utkarshxsahu/kgc/README.md

 ```
 ### Step 2: Query triplet prompts to LLM for True/False evaluation
-Open the src/my_project/query.py and in the input field enter the triplets csv file from step 1.
-Then run:
+Open the src/my_project/query.py and in the input field enter the triplets csv file processed from step 1.
+Save it and then run:
 ```
 python src/my_project/run_query.py
 ```